nla-group/classix/docs/source/comparison.rst

 .. image:: images/runtime_kamil.png

-Synthetic Gaussian blobs test can be refer to the paper The test is referenced from https://hdbscan.readthedocs.io/en/latest/performance_and_scalability.html
+Gaussian blobs
+##################

+To provide another insight for clustering comparison with respect to runtime, we compare these algorithms by fixing optimal parameter setting on synthetic Gaussian blobs data with increasing size and dimension.
+So as to obtain a fair comparison of their runtime, we hope the clustering accuracy for all algorithms remains the same as much as possible as the data change.
+On the other hand, this experiment manifests the sensitivity of parameter settings to environmental settings.
+This Gaussian blobs test can be referred to in CLASSIX's paper.
+The test is referenced from https://hdbscan.readthedocs.io/en/latest/performance_and_scalability.html

 .. image:: images/performance.png